 If you are on the market to either purchase, lease or sell a business premises, it is always beneficial to consult with a commercial lawyer before signing an agreement.
 Depending on the nature of the lease, the agreement may run for many years, as a result you should be fully aware of the terms before signing the agreement.

 5. Online Legals

 LawPath has access to networks of qualified commercial lawyers.
-Contact a LawPath consultant on 1800 LAW PATH to learn more about customising legal documents, obtaining a fixed-fee quote from our network of 600+ expert lawyers or to get answers to your legal questions.
+Contact a LawPath consultant on 1800 LAW PATH to learn more about customising legal documents, obtaining a fixed-fee quote from our largest online network of expert lawyers or to get answers to your legal questions.